powercasgamer/libby/README.md

 // Create a library manager for a Bukkit/Spigot plugin BukkitLibraryManager bukkitLibraryManager = new BukkitLibraryManager(plugin);

+// Create a library manager for a Paper plugin PaperLibraryManager paperLibraryManager = new PaperLibraryManager(plugin);

 // Create a library manager for a Bungee plugin BungeeLibraryManager bungeeLibraryManager = new BungeeLibraryManager(plugin);